juanpc2018/Linux-install/README.md

 ## Linux-install

-for Begginers.
+for Begginers.</br>

-Windows is Internal.
-but Linux can be Interal or External "Portable" there are Pros and Cons.
+Windows is Internal but Linux can be Internal or External "Portable" </br>
+there are Pros and Cons.

+1st you need to know the basic differences,</br>
+then you can understand the Pros and Cons</br>
+then you can find your favorite linux.</br>

-IF installing on a internal SSD/M.2 drive
+IF installing Linux on a internal SSD/M.2 drive: </br>
-#1. requires to set BIOS/UEFI to allow AHCI in laptops with Optane,
+#1. requires to set BIOS/UEFI to allow AHCI in laptops with Optane,</br>
-or wont detect the SSD/M.2.
+or wont detect the SSD/M.2.</br>
+usually Control+S in Main BIOS/Menu or similar to Unhide or make visible the menu.</br>

-Linux can also be installed "Portable" on a External SSD/M.2 IF using a USB pen drive as main, Linux will be very slow, flash memory is Not recommended.
+Linux can also be installed "Portable" on a External SSD/M.2 </br>
+IF using a USB pen drive as main, Linux will be very slow, flash memory is Not recommended. </br>
-IF using a USB SSD/M.2 drive, will run max at 500MB/s in USB3.0 "fast enough" IF using a USB HDD 2.5" drive, will run slower 160MB/s on USB3.0 "Not fast" IF using a Thunderbolt3 case drive, will run faster than USB3.0 IF using a Thunderbolt2 will run slower.
+IF using a USB SSD/M.2 drive, will run max at 500MB/s in USB3.0 "fast enough" </br>
+IF using a USB HDD 2.5" drive, will run slower 160MB/s on USB3.0 "Not fast" </br>
+IF using a Thunderbolt3 case drive, will run faster than USB3.0 </br>
+IF using a Thunderbolt2 will run slower. </br>
-USB4.0 Thunderbolt3 is Optional, Not default.
+USB4.0 Thunderbolt3 is Optional, Not default. </br>

-when formatting SSD/M.2 the 1st time "Clean Install" Linux allows to formatt the drive in different File Systems. does Not have a fixed FileSystem like other OS.
+when formatting SSD/M.2 the 1st time "Clean Install" </br>
+Linux allows to formatt the drive in different File Systems. </br>
+does Not have a fixed FileSystem like other OS. </br>

-Ext4 is the most common FS, but Newer Ext4 since Linux >16 is Not backward compatible with older Ext4 v1.0 New Ext4 has weird sounds when formatting a Large HDD 18TB, because the strict preempt Journaling.
+Ext4 is the most common FS, but Newer Ext4 since Linux >16 is Not backward compatible with older Ext4 v1.0 </br>
+New Ext4 has weird sounds when formatting a Large HDD 18TB, because the strict preempt Journaling. </br>
-Btrfs has interesting features.
+Btrfs has interesting features. </br>
-XFS is the FS i prefer, at least for large HDD.
+XFS is the FS i prefer, at least for large HDD. </br>

-there is software that allows to Read/Write Ext4 old & New "64-Bit magic numbers", Ext2Fsd 0.69 works in Windows to R/W Old Ext4 v1.0
+there is software that allows to Read/Write Ext4 old & New "64-Bit magic numbers", </br>
+Ext2Fsd 0.69 works in Windows to R/W Old Ext4 v1.0 </br>
 Ext2Fsd 0.71 is a fork, and a work in progress.
-Read Only, Write with caution.
+Read Only, Write with caution. </br>

-if you want to Read in 1 Machine all FileSystems = Not recommended, for 100% compatibility is better to have multiple machines connected by Ethernet 1Gbe or faster.
+if you want to Read in 1 Machine all FileSystems = Not recommended, </br>
+for 100% compatibility is better to have multiple machines connected by Ethernet 1Gbe or faster. </br>
-10G SFP+ fiber optic goes at 1200MB/s direct, or 500MB/s using a Router with a dual core 600MHz cpu.
+10G SFP+ fiber optic goes at 1200MB/s direct, or 500MB/s using a Router with a dual core 600MHz cpu. </br>

-Each OS has a different methods to see the other machines with Samba SMB v1 v2 v3 Windows needs to manually activate Samba in Powershell, and drives cannot be seen with Windows Network File Manager, needs to access manually tiping the IP addres on Commnad ./192.168.1.1 "its Hidden, Not easy access"
+Each OS has a different methods to see the other machines with Samba SMB v1 v2 v3 </br>
+Windows needs to manually activate Samba in Powershell, </br>
+and drives cannot be seen with Windows Network File Manager, </br>
+needs to access manually tiping the IP addres on Commnad ./192.168.1.1 </br>
+"its Hidden, Not easy access" </br>

-There are many different Linux versions:
+There are many different Linux versions: </br>
-Debian type "DEB", RedHat Type "RPM", Arch type, BSD type.
+Debian type "DEB", RedHat Type "RPM", Arch type, BSD type. </br>

-RPM is usually for servers, corporations using POWER9 CPUs.
+RPM is usually for servers, corporations using POWER9 CPUs. </br>
-Debian is the most common Linux type.
+Debian is the most common Linux type. </br>
-BSD, and Arch.
+BSD, and Arch. </br>

-software written for RPM can be converted to DEB with Alien app.
+software written for RPM can be converted to DEB with Alien app. </br>

-in Debian World, there is also many branches, custom designed with pre-installed software for different type of users.
+in Debian World, there is also many branches, </br>
+custom designed with pre-installed software for different type of users. </br>
-Office, Video editing, Sound DAW or Clean Type, with No pre-installed software.
+Office, Video editing, Sound DAW, Gaming or Clean Type, with No pre-installed software. </br>
-Barebone.
+Barebone. </br>

-the most popular Debian Type Distro is Ubuntu. but there is also other branches: Kubuntu, Xubuntu, Lubuntu, etc... the main difference is the "Desktop Environment"
+the most popular Debian Type Distro is Ubuntu. </br>
+but there is also other branches: Kubuntu, Xubuntu, Lubuntu, etc... </br>
+the main difference is the "Desktop Environment" </br>
-Linux allows to have different flavours of Desktop,
+Linux allows to have different flavours of Desktop, </br>

-KDE is the most popular Desktop, Gnome, Cinnamon "a fork of Gnome", MATE, Xfce, etc... different Distros come with different Desktop environments pre-installed.
+KDE is the most popular Desktop, Gnome, Cinnamon "a fork of Gnome", MATE, Xfce, etc... </br>
+different Distros come with different Desktop environments pre-installed. </br>
-Linux allows to instal other if desired, like for example:
+Linux allows to instal other if desired, like for example: </br>

-but there are other differences with Virtual memory management.
+but there are other differences with Virtual memory management. </br>

+The basic method to install Linux: </br>
+#1. download an .iso, </br>
+#2. download an .iso burner to USB pen drive </br>
+like BalenaEtcher, Rufus, and many others. </br>
+#3. burn the .iso to USB pen drive usually 8GB or more. </br>
+#4.
+ReBoot machine.
+#5.
+Press F11 / F12 or similar "depends on the machine", </br>
+to activate the: Boot menu. </br>
+#6. select the USB pen drive. </br>
+#7.
+Boot from the USB pen drive.  </br>

+there are more steps but those depend on your install method: </br>
+Internal or External. </br>

+installing Internal can be done 2 ways: </br>
+Creating a Partition on the same Windows install "Not Recommended" Advanced user only. </br>
+installing to another SSD / M.2 drive </br>
+some machines allow to install 2x SSD/M.2 internally, </br>
+some machines only have 1 slot and require to manually uninstall the old SSD/M.2. </br>

+machines with only 1 internal SSD/M.2 is better to install Linux to External drive. </br>
+unless you want the extra speed 500MB/s USB3 vs. 1600MB/s 2500MB/s 5000MB/s of PCIe v2 v3 v4 v5 </br>
+and does Not have Thunderbolt3 port. </br>

+iFix it has many tutorials how to unscrew the machine, if want to open and install a New SSD/M.2 drive. </br>